PawelPopkiewicz/CS3305-2025-Team-10/project_report.md

 ##### Live Interactive Map

-Upon launching the app, users are greeted with a smooth and responsive map interface.
-This map displays all nearby buses and bus stops using live data, which is refreshed every minute.
+Upon launching the app, users navigate to a smooth and responsive map interface.
+This map displays all nearby buses and bus stops using live data, which is efficiently refreshed every minute.
 For added clarity, each bus and stop includes direction indicators to help users understand the route flow at a glance.

 ##### Real-Time Bus Stop Information